Tom-PIT/Connected.Docs/en/Common/CodeLists/CostCenters.md

-# Cost centers
+﻿# Cost centers

 The **Cost centers** code list identifies departments or functions that create expenses but not revenue, such as HR or support teams.
-Even though these units don�t generate profit, they play a vital role in keeping the company running.
+Even though these units don’t generate profit, they play a vital role in keeping the company running.
 By defining cost centers and assigning costs to them, the system provides transparency into how expenses are distributed across the company.

 This page is available in the **Sales** and **Supply** domains, to access it go to **Management / Cost centers** in the [navigation](../../Common/UI/Navigation.md).